yak1ex/tinymp/README.md

 As described above, primary motivation is for competitive programming, so that it is not appropriate for any production usage.

 - Almost all C++ libraries should have their own namespace and declare almost everything in the namespace but this code does not follow the rule.
-- No consideration for exception safety.
+- There is no specific consideration for exception safety.
 - It trusts a given input.
 - Performance is not a primary interest.